“Unable to find skincare products free from parabens, petroleum derivatives and SLS, our founder decided to create her own!”

 Either way, I’m afraid we’ve rather reached the point of no return with such claims.

 If you are unable to find ‘free from’ skincare products in the market, then I’m afraid you can’t possibly have looked very hard.
-There are countless natural cosmetics producers, both large and small, now in business – we feature hundreds of them in our Skins Matter Directories – and our master mailing list contains 800 brands, these being just from UK and Ireland.
+There are countless natural cosmetics producers, both large and small, now in business and our master mailing list contains 800 brands, these being just from UK and Ireland.
 Bloggers such as Sugarpuffish uncover new small producers on a weekly if not daily basis, and tend to cast their net wider, including to North America and mainland Europe, where thousands of other brands lie waiting to be discovered.
 Natural health stores carry shelves groaning with ‘free from’ skincare, and supermarkets such as Waitrose are starting to increasingly stock them.

 So why, when launching a new brand, do their founders so often deny that all of the above exists?
 It was believable perhaps six, seven years ago; but is believable no longer.
 Manufacturers: honesty is your selling point in this market.
 Honesty in ingredients, honesty in their derivation, honesty in absent ingredients, honesty in your promise of ethical values.
 So why risk all that with a spurious claim in your marketing material?